Cisc0-gif/KITT-Lite/README.md

 If you want to check out the full GUI version of KITT its repo can be found [here](<https://github.com/Cisc0-gif/KITT.git>)

-DISCLAIMER: This tool is for educational purposes only.
-I am not responsible for the misuse of others of this tool in any way, shape or form.

 ## Features

 ### OSINT